underbit/mYrEp/README.md

 # mYrEp
-My first repository in github
+My first repository in github.
+For sure is public